 For me, computing has always been personal, writing code that runs on a box that sits on, or below your desk.
 Writing something in C++ takes me back to those times, and reminds me of the metal that all our code runs on eventually.

 Don’t get me wrong, all those high level abstractions have their place and purpose, especially when considering some of the gotchas of C++, but sometimes its nice to pack a bag, and go camp in the woods.
-It may be harder, but it’s a pleasant challenge.
+It may be difficult, but it’s a pleasant challenge.